maybebyte/anthesis/about-website.md

 1. In command line examples, `[...]` is used as a placeholder for actual values.
 For instance, `usermod -G [group] [user]` means to substitute the desired group and user at those locations.
+Other placeholders are used in a similar fashion when needed, such as `/path/to/directory` or `example.cue`.

 ## How is amissing.link written?